Navware-Official/nav-e/docs/rust/protobuf.md

 Located in `proto/navigation.proto`, this defines all message types for device communication.
 The protocol is transport-agnostic and designed for:
 - Wear OS watches
 - Custom BLE devices
-- Future transports (USB, WiFi Direct, etc.)
+- Additional transports as needed

 ## Message Types